Complete Timeline: When You'll See Collagen Results

 Type X: Collagen Type X is crucial for bone growth and formation (4).
 This type of collagen can be especially good for growing children.
 This is because their bones are constantly growing and reforming.

 These types of collagen all work together to support the structural integrity of our body.
-This helps us not only with structure, but in our appearance and functionality too.
+This helps us not only with structure, but also with our appearance and functionality.

 Benefits of Collagen